 Given that we are in Florida with an abundance of seafood available to us, we are going to feast on stone crab claws, followed by whatever fresh fish we can find the day before, probably snapper, it’s in season right now and terrific.

 If we can’t find fresh fish, we will go with Cornish game hens which will be easy to prepare in our Staub dutch oven.

 For dessert, I want something more traditional and American.
 I will never take pumpkin for granted.
 While we were living in France it was impossible to find pumpkin baked goods, and finding a can of pumpkin was like finding gold!
-Since then, I make sure I get as much pumpkin desserts as I can when it’s the season.
+Since then, I make sure I get as many pumpkin desserts as I can when it’s the season.

 We’re not in San Francisco this holiday season (sniff-sniff) so I decided to bring a little San Francisco to me here in Florida.
 I’ve got two of San Francisco chef, Jeff Anderson’s no-bake pumpkin recipes which are perfect for the RV.
 Jeff is the Executive Chef of Safeway, Vons, and Pavilions grocery stores.
 Not only has he created some amazing recipes for the holidays, but he’s from San Francisco, so I know he knows good food.
 Sorry (not sorry) San Francisco peeps are all foodies!

 Safeway holds a special place in my heart.
 When I moved to Hayward in the San Francisco Bay Area at age eighteen to go to school, Safeway was my local grocery store.
 I grew up shopping at military commissaries and couldn’t get over how much California and this grocery store had to offer in comparison!